CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 - Sorceries
 - Instants

-Cards that remain on the battlefield after being played or cast are known as **Permanents**.
+Cards that remain on the battlefield after being played or cast are also referred to as **permanents**.

 #### Lands
 Lands are the backbone for any deck of Magic.
 As discussed above, cards cost mana to cast.
 Lands can be used to create mana to pay for spells.
 Tapping a land usually creates 1 mana, but the type of mana can be different depending on the land.
 There are 5 basic land types: